Georodent/html200-ecommerce-project/README.md

-  # Research for user base for Ecommerce Project BELOW---
+  ## Research for user base for Ecommerce Project BELOW---

-  # WHO                                                 # CHARACTERISTICS AND SCENARIOS                              #IMPACT
+  # WHO
+  ATTRIBUTE: CHARACTERISTIC & SCENARIOS/ IMPACT

-  - Age and Age Groups                                  All ages.
-Low
+  - Age and Age Groups:                                  All ages/                                                    Low

-  - Personal Life-style                                 Skiers (and the like), People who live in cold               Low Regions.
+  - Personal Life-style:                                 Skiers (and the like), People who live in cold Regions/              Low

-  - Gender                                              Both, in equal numbers                                       Low
+  - Gender:                                              Both, in equal numbers/                                       Low

-  - Language                                            English first, Mongolian, Estonian, Finnish,                 Low Swedish, and Russian.
+  - Language:                                            English first, Mongolian, Estonian, Finnish, Swedish, and Russian/                Low

-  - Education                                           Any or none                                                  Low
+  - Education:                                          Any or none/                                                  Low

-  - Learning Preference                                 N/A                                                          N/A
+  - Learning Preference:                                 N/A/                                                         N/A

-  - Work Attributes/Type Of Career                      Any                                                          Low
+  - Work Attributes/Type Of Career:                      Any/                                                          Low

-  - Expectations                                        Ease of use, simple transactions,                            High and quality detailed description and pic
+  - Expectations:                 Ease of use, simple transactions, and quality detailed description and pic/                           High

-  - Existing Knowledge                                  Personal taste mostly                                        Low
+  - Existing Knowledge:                                 Personal taste mostly/                                        Low

-  - Web and Computer Exp.
-Low                                                          Low
+  - Web and Computer Experience:                               Low/                                                          Low

   # HOW

-  - What device                                         Desktop, tablet, mobile                                      High
+  - What device:                                         Desktop, tablet, mobile/                                     High

-  - Connection speed                                    Standard broadband                                           Med
+  - Connection speed:                                    Standard broadband/                                           Med

   # WHERE

-  - Users Location                                      Regional, possible worldwide                                 Med
+  - Users Location:                                      Regional, possible worldwide/                                 Med

-  - Place where page is read                            Work, home, office, on the go                                Low
+  - Place where page is read:                            Work, home, office, on the go/                                Low

   # WHY

-  - Why users seek the content                          Gifts, traveling, change of seasons                          High
+  - Why users seek the content:                          Gifts, traveling, change of seasons/                          High

-  - Importance of content                               Clear descriptions, and high quality                         High images.
+  - Importance of content                               Clear descriptions, and high quality images/                         High

-  - How they found page                                 Google, other search engines, ads, or                        Low word of mouth.
+  - How they found page:                                 Google, other search engines, ads, or word of mouth/                       Low

-  # WHEN
+  ## WHEN

-  - When it's read                                      Work breaks, free time, home, waiting rooms,                 Low Late nights when family is sleeping (for gifts)
+  - When it's read:       Work breaks, free time, home, waiting rooms, Late nights when family is sleeping (for gifts)/                 Low

                                                --------THIS ENDS USER RESEARCH---------